GGCorrochano/FinTech_Module2/README.md

 ### RinTech_Module2!

+---
-Welcome to my repository of FinTech assets.
-Feel free to have a look around to see what I've accomplished!
+**Welcome to my repository of FinTech assets.
+Feel free to have a look around to see what I've accomplished!**